 We’ll review your case at no charge to you.

 New Jersey Weapon Charges & Laws

 New Jersey recognizes several gun offenses; all are serious and can lead to imprisonment and fines.
 While some of these crimes are charged for the simple possession of a gun in particular circumstances, others increase the severity of what would have been a lesser offense.
 For example, an assault charge is elevated to assault with a deadly weapon when a gun is involved.

-These are just a few of the weapons crimes your Monmouth County lawyer has experience defending against:
+These are just a few of the weapons crimes your New Jersey gun lawyer has experience defending against:

 - Concealed weapon charges

 - Unlawful possession of a weapon under N.J.S.A.
 2C:39-5(b)